mitsuba-renderer/enoki/docs/advanced.rst

    On other platforms, this entails changing the rounding flags in the floating point control register, performing the operation, and reverting to the previous set of flags.

+5. Various operations that work with 64 bit registers aren't available when Enoki is compiled on a 32-bit platform and must be emulated.

 Adding backends for new instruction sets
 ----------------------------------------